 The core truth: In today’s world, anyone can get a divorce.
 However, the only divorce that the Lord Jesus Christ allows (and requires) is when the divorce certificate voids a civil marriage in which one (or both) of the spouses are already divorced from their own (private) husband or wife.
 That kind of re-marriage is called fornication (KJV) or sexual immorality (NIV).
 See Matthew 19, Mark 6, and 1 Corinthians 7:2.

-A marriage, for those who strive to enter God's Kingdom, can only be between a own (private) husband and own (private) wife.
+A marriage, for those who strive to enter God’s Kingdom, can only be between a own (private) husband and own (private) wife.
 A modern term to describe the kind of the marriage that God creates is EXCLUSIVE.
-The two become one flesh spiritually and nothing ever voids the marriage.
+The two become one flesh spiritually and nothing ever voids the marriage, and only the death of a spouse renders the covenant “n/a” (not applicable).

-Divorce only voids a civil marriage certificate.
-A marriage to a husband or wife that's NOT your own (private or exclusive) is sexual immoral (NIV) or fornication (KJV) A marriage of sexual immorality or fornication isn't joined by God because one or both spouses are already "one flesh" and bound to their still living (and divorced from) own (private or exclusive) spouse.
+The divorce only voids the civil marriage certificate.
+That means that a marriage to a husband or wife that’s NOT your own (private or exclusive) is sexual immoral (NIV) or fornication (KJV).
+A marriage of sexual immorality or fornication isn’t joined by God in a marriage covenant (“one flesh”) because one or both spouses are already “one flesh” and bound to their still living (and divorced from) own (private or exclusive) spouse.
 Since God will not join a sinful re-marriage, a marriage of sexual immorality or fornication is only a civil contract that must be divorced from to honor the original marriage bond that remains applicable until death.

-So you can have a second (or third) husband or wife, but if your divorced husband or wife still lives, your current marriage is not private (exclusive):
+So, you could have a civil marriage to a second (or third, etc.) husband or wife, but if your “one flesh” divorced husband or wife still lives, your current marriage is not private (exclusive):

 “But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery and whosoever shall marry her that is divorced committeth adultery.”
 Matthew 5:32 (KJV)